 Educating Our Community

-Come the third Sunday in September, you’ll find us at the Adams County Heritage Festival from noon to 4 PM at the Gettysburg Rec Park on Long Lane.
+In normal times, on the third Sunday in September, you’ll find us at the Adams County Heritage Festival from noon to 4 PM at the Gettysburg Rec Park on Long Lane.
 (Scroll down for more details about changes to the 2020 event caused by the pandemic.)
 This celebration of community unity is held annually to recognize the food, crafts and music of various ethnic groups here and abroad.
 With no admission fee, the Festival is truly family-friendly event with a full afternoon of music and dance performances, delicious ethnic foods, craft demonstrators, cultural displays, special children’s activities and non-profit information booths.
 Look for our anti-bullying display!

 If you’re searching for a speaker for your organization, you might consider asking one of our MSAC Board Members to speak about the process of mediation and how it differs from other forms of conflict resolution such as arbitration, negotiation or family-group decision making.
 If there is time, we can perform a scripted mediation to show just how problems are resolved.
 And if your church or organization faces seemingly insoluble problems, MSAC can also provide a team of mediators to help you work through a difficult situation involving a large number of people.

-The annual Giving Spree, sponsored by the Adams County Community Foundation, is held in November at the Gettysburg Area Middle School from 4 PM—7 PM.
+The annual Giving Spree, sponsored by the Adams County Community Foundation, is usually held in November at the Gettysburg Area Middle School.
 Like many local organizations, Mediation Services of Adams County depends on donations to keep our conflict resolution and information programs funded.
 The Giving Spree is an opportunity to donate to local agencies and non-profit organizations at an event which provides a percentage of matching funds.
 (Keep reading to learn more about changes to the event in 2020.
 We hope to see you at our virtual booth on November 5, 2020!)